NOTRE DAME CASE STUDY

 In January 2016, the Notre Dame Fighting Irish made a significant addition to their athletic department by hiring Duncan French as Director of Performance Sciences.
 Prior to signing on with the Fighting Irish, French was a technical lead for strength and conditioning at the English Institute of Sport.
-Amongst working with many sports, French worked as the Strength & Conditioning National Lead to Great Britain’s taekwondo and basketball Olympic programs, and served as head strength and conditioning coach for Newcastle United FC of the English Premier league.
+Amongst working with many sports, French worked as the Strength & Conditioning National Lead to Great Britain’s taekwondo and basketball Olympic programs, and served as head strength and conditioning coach for Newcastle United FC of the English Premier League.

-At Notre Dame, he is working to support the coaches and performance staff from Strength & Conditioning, Sports Medicine, Nutrition, and High Performance Lifestyle Advisors to apply scientific research and analytics in search of a competitive advantage.
+At Notre Dame he is working to support the coaches and performance staff from Strength & Conditioning, Sports Medicine, Nutrition, and High Performance Lifestyle Advisors to apply scientific research and analytics in search of a competitive advantage.

 French, who has a PhD in Kinesiology/Exercise Physiology from the University of Connecticut, chatted with Matthew Coller about his philosophy and how the staff from each of the performance services are using CoachMePlus to accomplish Notre Dame’s sports performance goals.

 The critical thing is: Data that is not used is data that doesn’t exist.
 The thing our staff has tried to do with the CoachMePlus platform is to look at data visualizations that can enhance our awareness and support to the coaches.
 What I mean by that is: Ultimately it is the single lens to look through, which is fantastic for all the service providers, the coaches, and the athletes themselves.
+Click here to learn how CoachMePlus puts you in control.

 By utilizing a platform like CoachMePlus we are all able to look through the same lens at the same data.